Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 12. Disconnect the hose (16) from the thermostat housing.

-13. Remove and, without disconnecting the refrigeration lines, take aside the A/C compressor (A9).
+13. Remove and, without disconnecting the refrigeration lines, move aside the A/C compressor (A9).

 14. Remove the lower section of the oil pan (see Section Maintenance of the lubrication system).